fcrespel/sagdevops-containers/README.md

 - Edit the `.env` file to adjust the webMethods release version and fill in your Empower credentials (be careful, never commit them to GitHub!).
 Alternatively, you may also set them in your terminal or CI tool with `export REPO_USERNAME=your-username` and `export REPO_PASSWORD=your-password`.
 - In the `cc-builder/target/licenses` subdirectory, create a `product_licenses.zip` file containing your license XML files.
 Alternatively, you may also set a `LICENSES_URL` environment variable to have it downloaded automatically during the build.

-Then execute `docker-compose build` from the `infrastructure` directory to build the following images:
+Then execute `docker compose build` from the `infrastructure` directory to build the following images:

-- `base`: a simple CentOS 7 base layer with the `/opt/softwareag` install directory and `sagadmin` system user.
+- `base`: a simple CentOS 7 or RedHat UBI 8 base layer with the `/opt/softwareag` install directory and `sagadmin` system user.
 - `java`: an image with the JVM provided with SoftwareAG products, built on top of the `base` image.
 This image is used to share the JVM layer between subsequent product images.
 - `cc-server`: this image includes Command Central and Platform Manager (SPM) in `/opt/sagtools`, which allow installing additional products according to templates.
 - `cc-node`: this image contains an initial `/opt/softwareag` directory with infrastructure components such as the JVM, shared libraries and SPM.